-The choral concert will be preceded by a reception to celebrate Give a Kidney's 5th birthday donor register and the number of deceased organs available for transplant.
+NHSBT's mandate is set by Ministers and the Department of Health.
+In terms of organ donation, NHSBT is working to increase both the number of people on the organ donor register and the number of deceased organs available for transplant.
 You will have seen their campaign promoting families to "have the conversation".
 It's acknowledged that, rightly or wrongly, living donation has not been a priority but this is now becoming a much more prominent feature of their work.
 In a meeting with Sally Johnson, Director of Organ Donation and Transplantation, we agreed a number of groundbreaking initiatives which are already in hand - see Lisa Burnapp's NHSBT update on page 7.